EmileSonneveld/blender_addon_wrapper/README.md

 # blender_addon_wrapper
-Allows to put multiple python files and plusins in one folder.
+Allows to put multiple python files and addons in one folder.

 The __init__.py file will automatically load all sibling/child python files and call their register functions.
 It will also seek and register all classes that can be registered by Blender.